josephhoestar/InitialGitRepository/README.md

 ## git branch - shows all current branches and what branch you're currently on

 ## git merge <branchname> - merges the histories of two branches into a single branch
+## Merge Steps
+1. checkout the branch you want to merge changes into.
+2. git merge branch you want to merge into current branch